coderanger/coderanger.net/content/posts/chef-telemetry.md

 Having some kind of automated data collection would give us a huge boost in knowing what things are popular and should be given more attention, and which were maybe failed experiments or are broken in some way we haven't been made aware of.
-This has happened many times over the years, the maintainers assuming something was no longer used, and finding out only after the release that we were wrong ([obligatory xkcd](https://xkcd.com/1172/)).
+This has happened many times over the years, we maintainers assuming something was no longer used, and finding out only after the release that we were wrong ([obligatory xkcd](https://xkcd.com/1172/)).